-A matter of time
+A matter of time.

-Yesterday or Today.
+Yesterday, or Today.

-The well-known series of books created by Master Masatoshi Nakayama, entitled "Best Karate", have long been considered one of the go to sources of information for many Shotokan practitioners.
+The well known series of books created by, Master Masatoshi Nakayama, have long been considered one of the go to sources of information for many Shotokan practitioners.
 The books in this series that deal with kata, outline them both descriptively, and pictorially.
-They include all but two of the katas practiced today in most dojos.
+This series includes all, but two of the twenty-six Shotokan katas practiced today in most dojos.

 What do you think?

-Remember, "If your are truly in the moment, time will not matter"
+Remember, "If your are truly in the moment, time will not matter."